Department website: http://nursing.hsc.wvu.edu

 Students are expected to provide their own transportation, equipment, and instruments for the clinical courses.
 Some clinical experiences require travel in a multi-county area.

 Proof of specific immunizations is required for all health sciences students.
-Students in the BSN, BA/BS to BSN, RN-BSN, MSN Advanced Practice, DNP, and Post graduate certificate programs must undergo a criminal background check prior to clinical courses.
+Students in the BSN, BA/BS to BSN, RN-BSN, MSN, DNP, NAP, and Post graduate APRN certificate programs must undergo a criminal background check prior to clinical courses.
 Felony convictions, serious misdemeanors, illicit drug use, or positive drug screens may preclude participation in the clinical courses.
 This could, in turn, prevent the completion of course requirements and completion of the nursing program.

 Scholarships